SouthEastFPV/Leventador-Pro/README.md

 The frame files are released under GNU Public License (GPL) V3.
 More information here: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Project naming requirements
-Leventador Sport is the name of the frame.
+Leventador Pro is the name of the frame.
 If you are thinking about manufacturing it, you are expected to prefix the name with a brand name in order to allow customers to distinguish the different manufacturers, e.g. “SOUTHEAST LEVENTADOR PRO”.
 As a manufacturer you are also expected to denote the version number of the frame files that you have used as basis of the project, e.g. “SOUTHEAST LEVENTADOR PRO V1”.

 If you have forked the project, you need to give it another name in order to avoid confusion between LEVENTADOR PRO and your project.
 Accessories from the LEVENTADOR PRO project also need to be named with the entire prefix, e.g. “SOUTHEAST LEVENTADOR FPV Camera Mount”.
-Unless the file is not compatible with certain versions of the frame, the compatible version number or version range also needs to be included in the name, e.g. “SOUTHEAST LEVENTADOR FPV Camera Mount V1 - V2”
+Unless the file is not compatible with certain versions of the frame, the compatible version number or version range also needs to be included in the name, e.g. “SOUTHEAST LEVENTADOR FPV Camera Mount V1 - V2”.
+Accessories for the Leventador Pro are fully compatible with the Leventador Sport.